croyances fondamentales bouddhiste

 4. Good conduct

-Follow the Five Precepts: Practice self-centered conduct that reflects the highest statement of the life you want to live.
+Follow the Five Precepts: Practice self-free conduct that reflects the highest statement of the life you want to live.
 Express peaceful, honest and pure conduct by showing compassion towards all beings.

 5. Adequate livelihoods